dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/command_bar.png" title="Command Bar"/>

 The status icon on the lower right corner of the IDE gives you an indicator of the health of your project.
-You can identify errors by clicking on the status icon for more details or by clicking **Restart the IDE**.
+You can identify errors by clicking on the status icon for more details or by clicking **Restart the IDE**

 **Generating and viewing documentation**